To unsubscribe from this Mailing or to opt out of all Salford CVS Mailings please use the links found at the bottom of the page.

 You can join in by sharing your own Salford Stories on social media and tagging @SalfordCVS and using #SalfordStories - we will help to promote your good news.

 Coronavirus (COVID-19): a guide for VCSE organisations

 We have updated our guidance for voluntary organisations, community groups and social enterprises on Coronavirus (COVID-19).
-We have included more resources on looking after your staff and volunteers and updated our guidance on infection control.
+The guide now includes more information on the UK COVID-19 alert level and Test and Trace.

 Read the latest guide here.

 As many of our members are thinking of reopening their premises we have produced a factsheet on Legionella to help you with key considerations and actions you may need to talk.